RicardoGomesRocha/Hacker-Rank-Challenges/README.md

-# HackerRank problem-solving solutions
+# HackerRank problem-solving solutions ✅

-This project will hold [HankerRank](https://www.hackerrank.com/) rank solutions.
+This project will hold [HankerRank](https://www.hackerrank.com/) solutions.
 Hanker rank is a nice place to practice __problem-solving capabilities in order to maintain my mind sharp__.

 A more formal definition for what HackerRank is: